cloudmaven/documentation/pages/faq/faq.md

 ## Q: How much does the cloud cost?

-- Archival is $50 per Terabyte per year: With a few hours latency to pull items out of storage
+- Archival is $50 (or less) per Terabyte per year; and note these qualifiers on retrieval from archives
+  - The wait time for retrieval is a few hours and runs $10 per Terabyte...
+  - ...and you can pay more to retrieve archival data in minutes
 - Object storage runs $0.30 per GByte per year; or if you like $300 per Terabyte per year.
 This means instantaneous access to any stored object.
 - A powerful computer will cost you $0.50 per hour.
 - Attaching a 1 Terabyte disk volume to that computer will cost you an additional $100 per month